 I didn’t want to go home, so I stayed later at work, which caused me stress, which caused more hardship on our relationship, which further pushed me away.

-I didn’t want to be in the relationship which stifled my personal power and self-will which weakened my spirit and suppresed my true, authentic self.
+I didn’t want to be in the relationship which stifled my personal power and self-will which weakened my spirit and suppressed my true, authentic self.

 I couldn’t face my own fears which caused me to question myself and doubt myself, which caused anxiety and insomnia.

-And all of which fucked up my digestion.
+And all of which fucked with my digestion.

 I couldn’t speak what was on my mind, but my body was screaming for help.

 As the months went on, the arguments became more frequent and more intense.
 Days that we argued started to out number day’s that we didn’t, purely by default because after we argued, we just would not want to talk to each other.
-Horrible and hurtful things were said, stuff was broken, and many many tears were shed.
+Horrible and hurtful things were said, stuff was broken, holes in walls were punched, and many, many, many tears were shed.

-Then shit hit the fan on a tumultous trip to Baltimore August 2008, more than 8 months after our original engagement.
+Then shit hit the fan on a tumultuous trip to Baltimore in August 2008, more than 8 months after our engagement.
 At this point things had gone from bad, to worse, to hell.
 When I say shit hit the fan, I mean, shit hit the mutha’fuckin’ fan.
 Our fights, which we had always done in private, had now become public.
-Very public, like in front of an entire section at Camden Yards during an Orioles and Sox game.
+Very public, like in front of an entire section at Camden Yard during an Orioles and Sox game.

-I remember sitting there in the bleachers not knowing what to say, not even moving, and surrounded by our friends and complete strangers, as heavy tears streamed down my face.
-I was embarassed, I was humiliated, but most importantly, I’d had enough.
+I remember sitting there in the bleachers, frozen, not knowing what to say, barely breathing, and surrounded by our friends and complete strangers, as heavy tears streamed down my face.
+I was embarrassed, I was humiliated, but most importantly, I’d had enough.

-I remember thinking to myself at the time: “Sirena, if you don’t do something now, this is going to be your life for a very, very, long time.”
+I remember a soft but stern voice creep in through the back of my head say: “Sirena, if you don’t do something now, this is going to be your life for a very, very, long time.”

 FUCK.
 THAT.
 I thought.

-After getting back from our trip, we ended our relationship, having spent almost the entire year, slowly ripping off a very painful band-aid.
+After getting back from our trip, we ended our relationship, having spent almost the entire year slowly ripping off a very painful band-aid.
 It was not an easy decision to make whatsoever as we’d been together for the majority of our adult lives at the time, almost 7 years as a couple.
-After about 14 hours of being stuck inside on a beautiful and clear summer day in August, we had officially called it quits.
+After about 14-hours of being stuck inside the house on a beautiful and clear summer day in August, we had officially called it quits.

 Your Body Is Always Talking To You

-Even though I did not have the strength or the courage to end the relationship any sooner, my body was speaking loud enough for me.
-I knew at the time something was just not right, but for many reasons, mainly based out of fear, I chose to ignore that my body was telling me something was off.
+Even though I did not have the strength or the courage to end the relationship any sooner, my body was speaking loud enough for me the entire time.
+I knew something was just not right, but for many reasons, mainly based out of fear, I chose to ignore that my body was telling me something was off.

 I was afraid of leaving him, I was afraid of facing my own questions about myself (mostly my sexuality) and I was afraid of disappointing him and his family, which looking back, is a horrible, horrible reason to stay with someone.